-The Council adopted a revised Local Code of Corporate Governance in 2021, which is consistent with the principles of the CIPFA/ SOLACE Framework 'Delivering Good Governance in Local Government' 2016.
-That Code is shortly to undergo a full review to ensure synergy with the Council's Corporate Strategy.
-A copy of the current version of the Code is available on our website at www.melton.gov.uk or can be obtained from the Council Offices in Melton Mowbray upon request.
+The Council adopted a revised Local Code of Corporate Governance in 2021, which is consistent with the principles of the CIPFA / SOLACE Framework 'Delivering Good Governance in Local Government' 2016.
+That Code will shortly undergo a full review to ensure synergy with the Council's Corporate Strategy.
+A copy of the current version of the Code is available on our website at www.melton.gov.uk or can be obtained from the Council Offices at Parkside, Melton Mowbray upon request.
 This statement explains how the Council has complied with the Code and meets the requirements of the Accounts and Audit Regulations 2015 in relation to the preparation and approval of an Annual Governance Statement.

-The Council's arrangements comply with each of the principles in the CIPFA/SOLACE Framework - Delivering Good Governance in Local Government.
+The Council's arrangements comply with each of the principles in the CIPFA / SOLACE Framework - Delivering Good Governance in Local Government.

-The Annual Governance Statement assesses governance in place during 2023/24 and a conclusion has been included at the at the end of the Statement.
+The Annual Governance Statement assesses governance in place during 2024/25, and a conclusion has been included at the end of the Statement.